2002 Australian Grand Prix: Post-race

 Following their third collision in the previous two seasons, Barrichello and Ralf Schumacher were summoned to the stewards, who studied post-race television footage.
 Neither driver received a penalty and were given a warning.
 The stewards classed the crash as "a racing incident", with neither competitor to blame.
 Mosley said he considered the matter with Whiting but the two took it no further, deciding it was "marginal".
 Michael Schumacher argued Barrichello braked earlier than normal, saying "I was afraid to turn into the first corner because I suddenly saw cars flying next to me.
 I decided to go straight on and have a nice ride through the grass, which was a good decision, otherwise I guess I would have been hit."
 Barrichello said he was not to blame for the accident, "If he wanted to overtake on the outside, he should have moved a lot further.
 I didn't get in his way."
 Jackie Stewart, the three-time world champion, argued Ralf Schumacher had misjudged the braking distance for turn one, while Coulthard believed Barrichello caused the accident by braking earlier than usual.
+Button and Fisichella blamed Heidfeld for causing the second accident further down the field on the first lap.
+Heidfeld said he believed he did cause the crash.

 Whiting's decision not to stop the race after the eight-car crash was criticised.
 Jordan technical director Gary Anderson called it "the most absurd thing I've seen in my life".
 Fisichella believed not stopping the race was "ridiculous", and Michael Schumacher agreed it should have been stopped.
 Coulthard defended the decision, saying "I've always felt that to deprive the spectators of a number of cars as a result of an incident at the first corner isn't really good for the business.
 But this isn't Hollywood.
 You don't cut out the bits you don't like.
 This is real.
 This is racing."
 Ralf Schumacher also backed Whiting's ruling, noting "Charlie Whiting took the right decision by not stopping the race.
 He had made it quite clear to us that he would not stop a race unless it was for safety reasons and that wasn't the case."

 Because this was the first race of the season, Michael Schumacher led the World Drivers' Championship with ten championship points.
 Montoya was second with six championship points and Räikkönen was third with four.
 Irvine was fourth with three championship points and Webber was fifth with two championship points.
 Ferrari took the lead of the World Constructors' Championship with ten championship points.
 Williams were second with six championship points and McLaren followed in third with four championship points.
 With three championship points, Jaguar were fourth and Minardi fifth with two championship points with sixteen races left in the season.